The Ultimate Coyote Ugly Search: Season Three

-Lauren and Taylin were the original bottom two in week three, with Lil opting to send Taylin home.
-However, although she was in the top, Tanea decided to leave the competition, thus allowing Taylin to stay.

-In week seven, Lil did not announce a winner, nor was there a bottom two, as she only announced if the contestants would advance to the finale or not.

 Previous seasons

 In 2006, "The Ultimate Coyote Ugly Search" became a reality TV show on CMT.
 The premise of the show is that Lovell is auditioning girls to become the next "coyote".
 With the help from a few of her "coyote mentors", Lil trains girls to become bartenders, dancers, and all around entertainers, and one will prevail to become a regular coyote and win $25,000.

 In 2007, the series reappeared on CMT.
 This time around, the series was based on teams.
 Lil chose five of her best Coyotes from bars across the country.
 Each of those coyotes would then hold auditions at their home bars to find teammates for the competition.
 The teams for the competition were:

 The team that won this competition was Team New York, who was rewarded $50,000.